 Winning failure: Rewrite

 Welcome to the part where I award a dunce’s cap to the worst of the worst writings in anime.
-The first winning failure award goes to….Rewrite!
+The first winning failure award goes to…Rewrite!

 This show panders too much to novel readers.
 Good luck understanding what is going on without reading the base novel.
 The main character is a Marty Stu by the book, who then, in moon’s arc, becomes God momentarily for no reason.
-Only thing good in earth’s arc is the side plot in a not-Afghan battlefield, the rest of the main plot devolves to circle-jerking.
+The only thing good in earth’s arc is the side plot in a not-Afghan battlefield, the rest of the main plot devolves to circle-jerking.

-Without spoiling the mind boggling mess of irrationality, I give my honest summary of the plot as follow: “This is a story of a young girl’s overly complicated suicidal, genocidal and selfcest turns twincest relationship involving the planet earth, the moon, and a harem of strangers.”
+Without spoiling the mind-boggling mess of irrationality, I give my honest summary of the plot as follow: “This is a story of a young girl’s overly complicated suicidal, genocidal and selfcest turns twincest relationship involving the planet earth, the moon, and a harem of strangers.”

 This anime seriously needs a rewrite.